xwmario/Warez/README.md

 - [Movie Files](https://moviefiles.org/)

 ## Audiobooks
-- [AudioBook Bay](http://audiobookbay.nl/) Download unabridged audiobook for free or share your audio books, safe, fast and high quality
+- [AudioBook Bay](http://audiobookbay.nl/) Download unabridged audiobook for free or share your audio books, safe, fast and high quality.
-- [AAXtoMP3](https://github.com/KrumpetPirate/AAXtoMP3) Convert Audible's .aax filetype to MP3, FLAC, M4A, or OPUS
+- [AAXtoMP3](https://github.com/KrumpetPirate/AAXtoMP3) Convert Audible's .aax filetype to MP3, FLAC, M4A, or OPUS.
 - [Booksonic](http://booksonic.org/) Booksonic is a server and an app for streaming your audiobooks to any pc or android phone.

 ## Comicbooks